LotharieSlayer/OBS-scripts/README.md

 Installation to put these scripts in OBS: Tools / Scripts > Select the script you want to import with the + button.

 > [!WARNING]
+> ### OBS STUDIO v27.x ONLY!!
+>
 > This repository and all the scripts inside are designed and only work with OBS Studio v27!! (or below v27 at your own risks.)
 >
-> Please read carefully this README to understand why I keep v27.
+> Please read carefully this README to understand why I keep v27 and still not switching to v28+.

 ### Lua scripts :
 You don't have anything to do to make them work.
 OBS can launch any Lua script out-of-the-box.